BidhuKar/Analytics-using-Google-Cloud-Platform/README.md

-# Covid Data Analysis Project was done on Google Cloud Platform
+# Covid Data Analysis Project was done on the Google Cloud Platform.

 1) BigQuery
 2) Looker Studio